-From idly strolling in colorful street markets and people-watching in leafy piazzas to visiting world-class museums, here are the nine best free things to do in Rome, Italy.
+Magnificent monuments, outstanding museums, and long-lived archaeological sites: Rome is full of unique attractions that are simply too good to miss.
+From idly strolling in colorful street markets and people-watching in leafy piazzas to visiting world-class museums, here is a list of free things to do in Rome, Italy.

-The Best Free Things To Do In Rome
+Top 10 Free Things To Do In Rome

 Piazza Navona

 Commissioned in 86 CE by emperor Titus Flavius Domitianus as a gift to the people of Rome, Piazza Navona is one of the most stunning squares in the city.
-This baroque-style piazza features three alluring fountains — Fontana del Moro, Fontana de ‘Calderari, and the spectacular Fountain of the Four Rivers —as well as architectural treasures such as the 17th-century Sant’Agnese in Agone and the Pamphili palace.
+This baroque-style piazza features three alluring fountains — Fontana del Moro, Fontana de ‘Calderari, and the spectacular Fountain of the Four Rivers —as well as architectural treasures such as the 17th-century Sant’Agnese in Agone and the Pamphili Palace.

 Fontana di Trevi

+Looking for things to do in Rome for free?
+Look no further than Fontana di Trevi.
 Immortalized by several big-name movies like Frederico Fellini’s La Dolce Vita, the Trevi Fountain is a real treat for sore eyes.
 This dreamy fountain was built between 1732 and 1751 on the site of an ancient aqueduct and was masterfully designed by Italian sculptor and architect Nicolò Salvi.

 The fountain stands 86 ft high and 161.3 ft wide and boasts a collection of achingly beautiful sculptures of mythological and allegorical figures, including Pietro Bracci’s statue of Oceanus, as well as whimsical statues representing Abundance and Health.